-R. Capacity Charges
+S. Capacity Charges

 Capacity charges are water and wastewater (sewer) capacity fees paid by new property owners prior to connecting to the District's system.
 Such charges are periodically adjusted based upon changes in construction cost index and/or other factors.
-Owner capacity charges are, except in rare circumstances, nonrefundable and are recorded as nonoperating revenues when collected.
+Owner capacity charges are nonrefundable and are recorded as nonoperating revenues when collected.

-S. Net Position
+T. Net Position